 Another way to increase the fluidity of the labor market, especially for young workers, is through the gig economy, but this approach is not without its drawbacks.
 While the likes of Uber and Taskrabbit can help workers more easily engage in freelance work, these jobs are far less stable and provide far fewer employment benefits than traditional full time jobs, and it’s unclear how jobs in the gig economy can lead to more permanent jobs with higher wages.

-The McKinsey study lists many other potential ideas that can strengthen support for workers during job transitions, such as unemployment insurance, universal basic income (UBI), and tying gains in wage to those in productivity38.
-Taxing companies that replace humans with robots, as proposed by Bill Gates, can also be considered.
+The McKinsey study lists many other potential ideas that can strengthen support for workers during job transitions, such as unemployment insurance, universal basic income (UBI), and tying gains in wage to those in productivity56.
+Fiscal policies that incentive human over physical capital, such as Bill Gates’ proposed robot tax and tax credits for providing worker training57, can also be considered.

 UBI, which gives everyone a set amount of money per month regardless of employment status, has particularly captured the public attention in recent years.
 The concept is not new as it was seriously considered during the Nixon presidency.
 Proponents of UBI say this money will enable workers to participate in job training for new jobs without worrying about basic necessities, while critics fear that UBI is too expensive and cannot effectively replace existing welfare programs.
 Many cities and countries are currently experimenting with UBI, and it remains to be seen how effective it will be at improving labor market mobility and helping displaced workers transition to new jobs.